LonghiTW/BlockDropper/readme.md

 * **Categories:** View matches categorized into **Blocks** and **Decorations**.
 * **Filters:** Filter decorations by types (Vertical, Horizontal, Translucent).

+#### Cloud-Synced Data
+* **Dynamic Block Database:** Block data is fetched from GitHub.
+This allows new Minecraft blocks to be added or color data to be corrected without requiring a manual extension update from the user.

 ## 📜 Credits & Legal